ch-stark/tenreasonsforacmwithgitops/firstdraft.md

       - argocd_git_request_duration_seconds_bucket
       - argocd-repo-server
       - argocd_redis_request_total
+      - argocd_appset_applied_total
+      - argocd_appset_applied_failed_total
+      - argocd_appset_applied_duration_seconds_bucket.
+      - argocd_appset_reconcile_total
+      - argocd_appset_reconcile_failed_total
+      - argocd_appset_reconcile_duration_seconds_bucket
 YAML

 ## 8 Gatekeeper Integration

-ApplicationSets in Kubernetes can be effectively managed and controlled through Gatekeeper Constraints and ConstraintTemplates.
+ApplicationSets in Kubernetes can be effectively managed and controlled through Gatekeeper Constraints and ConstraintTemplates which are supported with ACM/OpenShiftPlus.
 Gatekeeper is a policy controller that enforces policies in a Kubernetes cluster, ensuring that resources adhere to specific rules.
 ConstraintTemplates define the structure and parameters of policies, while Constraints are instances of these templates applied to specific resources.

 When applied to ApplicationSets, Gatekeeper Constraints can enforce policies related to their creation, configuration, and behavior.
 For instance, constraints can dictate that all ApplicationSets must include certain labels, use specific image versions, or comply with security standards.
 This ensures consistency and compliance across diverse applications within the cluster.